anshunino/anshunino.github.io/_posts/2022-09-21-RL_Splines.markdown

 <figure>
   <center>
     <img src="{{site.url}}/img/posts/tracking_cells/SIS-DLF-3.jpg" style="width:100%"/>
-    <figcaption> {% cite deBrabandere2017semantic %}</figcaption>
+    <figcaption> { deBrabandere2017semantic %}</figcaption>
     </center>
 </figure>

 ### Clustering
-For that matter, we used the agglomerative clustering available in sklearn
+For that matter, we used the agglomerative clustering available in sklearn { scikit-learn %}.
-{%cite scikit-learn %}.
 This method starts by initializing each pixel as a cluster.
 Clusters are then merged together in a tree-like manner.
 The merging stops when a distance threshold is met, that is when the distance between all clusters is more than the threshold.
 This is relatable to the design of the discriminative loss since it enforces a minimal distance between different instances.
 Also this method does not rely on a prior knowledge of the number of clusters.